-This datapoint measures the percent of short-term care residents that experienced functional improvements, such as enhanced ability to perform activities of daily living.
-Many in the industry believe that this is a reasonable measure of a facility's rehabilitation performance.
+This is the percent of short-term stay patients that experienced functional improvements, such as enhanced ability to perform activities of daily living.
+Higher levels of performance with activities of daily living usually correlates with superior rehabilitation.

 Scores for Indianapolis, IN